Who do we serve?

 End of Day

-If you are working the last shift of the day, please Log Out from the chat monitor promptly at closing time, as the service will stay open until the last librarian logs out.
+If you are working the last shift of the day, please Log Out from the Webclient promptly at closing time, as the service will stay open until the last librarian logs out.
 When there are no librarians logged on, patrons will automatically see a notice on the question form page that lets them know the service is closed.

 If a patron asks a question within 15 minutes of the time when the service will close for the day, and you feel it cannot be answered in the time available, you may ask the patron to come back the next day or refer the patron to their library.